Scarlet Badis and other Nano fish are an exciting, underappreciated segment of the aquarium hobby.

 Scarlet Badis are among the smallest of the percoid fish, a superfamily that includes such familiar faces as the Yellow Perch (a North American gamefish) and the marine Basslets.

-Badids like the Scarlet Badis are fascinating little fish that are similar to Dwarf Cichlids in habit.
+Badis species like the Scarlet Badis are fascinating little fish that are very similar to Dwarf Cichlids.
 They are shyer but just as territorial towards each other, especially the males.
 They also care for their eggs in much the same way as cichlids.

 If you can get your hands on a small group the Scarlet Badis is an excellent nano fish to start with.

-- Common Names: Scarlet Badis, Gem Badis, Rainbow Badis, Bengal Badis
+- Common Names: Scarlet Badis, Scarlet Gem Badis, Rainbow Badis, Bengal Badis

 - Scientific Name: Dario dario